Upon big yansh for your skits: Reactions as Sir Balo proposes to petite lover

 Why She Get Small ‘Yansh’?
-Reactions As Skit Maker Sir Balo Proposed to Longtime Lover, Sweet Video Hits IG
+Reactions As Skit Maker Sir Balo Proposes to Longtime Lover, Sweet Video Hits IG

 - Comedian Sir Balo has taken a bow of out the single people’s club after popping the big question to his longtime girlfriend